 - A. General: Due to safety and energy consumption implications of fume hoods and the constantly changing technology, the University has not established standards for fume hoods.
-Each installation shall be coordinated with the Project Manger and approved by Environmental Health and Safety and the Utilities Director.
-In general the intent is to use low flow hoods and to provide remote monitoring of the sash position through the campus energy management system. - B. Performance: Fume hoods shall meet the following performance requirements: Supplier to provide factory ANSI/ASHRAE 110-1995 test of hood.
-Hood to have a rating of 8.0 AM 0.05 using the above test.
-Hood to be tested using ANSI/ASHRAE 110-1995 after installation in lab (testing to be provided and paid for by the hood supplier) and shall achieve a rating of 8.0 AI 0.05.
+Each installation shall be coordinated with the Project Manger and approved by Environmental Health and Safety and the Utilities & Engineering Services Director.
+In general the intent is to use hoods that can provide a minimum of 100 fpm face velocity and to provide remote monitoring of the sash position through the campus energy management system. - B. System Type: All fume hood flow control devices shall be of the blade style. - C. Performance: Fume hoods shall meet the following performance requirements: Supplier to provide factory ANSI/ASHRAE 110-1995 test of hood.
+Hood to have a rating of 4.0 AM 0.01 using the above test.
+Hood to be tested using ANSI/ASHRAE 110-1995 after installation in lab (testing to be provided and paid for by the hood supplier) and shall achieve a rating of 4.0 AI 0.05.
 If the hood does not achieve the rating, and the CFM and static pressure meet the supplier performance data, the fume hood supplier shall be responsible for any system changes and upgrades needed to achieve the "as-installed" rating.

-2.7 - REFRIGERANT MANAGEMENT REQUIREMENTS
+2.7 - REFRIGERANT MANAGEMENT REOUIREMENTS